hugorbarbosa/cpp-project-template/README.md

 # C++ project template

-This project consists of a simple template that can be used for C++ development, using CMake as build system.
+This project consists of a C++ project template that can be used as a starting point of a new C++ project, using CMake as build system.

 ## Table of contents